paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

   (B) gross income which is effectively connected with the conduct of a trade or business within the United States.
   The Secretary may provide simplified filing procedures for foreign partnerships to which this section applies.

-**(f) Electing investment partnerships** In the case of any electing investment partnership (as defined in section 743(e)(6)), the information required under subsection (b) to be furnished to any partner to whom section 743(e)(2) applies shall include such information as is necessary to enable the partner to compute the amount of losses disallowed under section 743(e).
+**(f) Electing investment partnerships** In the case of any electing investment partnership (as defined in section 743(e)(6)),11 See References in Text note below. the information required under subsection (b) to be furnished to any partner to whom section 743(e)(2) applies shall include such information as is necessary to enable the partner to compute the amount of losses disallowed under section 743(e).

 ### Statutory Notes

-#### Amendment of Subsection (b)
+#### References in Text
+Section 743(e)(6), referred to in subsec. (f), was redesignated section 743(e)(5) by Pub.
+L. 115–97, title I, § 13504(b)(2), Dec.
+22, 2017, 131 Stat.
+2142.

+#### Amendments
+2018—Subsec. (b).
 Pub.
-L. 114–113, div.
-Q, title IV, § 411(d), (e), Dec.
-18, 2015, 129 Stat.
-3122, provided that, effective as if included in section 1101 of Pub.
-L. 114–74, subsection (b) of this section is amended by striking the last sentence and inserting the following: “Except as provided in the procedures under section 6225(c), with respect to statements under section 6226, or as otherwise provided by the Secretary, information required to be furnished by the partnership under this subsection may not be amended after the due date of the return under subsection (a) to which such information relates.”
+L. 115–141 substituted “Information required to be furnished by the partnership under this subsection may not be amended after the due date of the return under subsection (a) to which such information relates, except—” for “Except as provided in the procedures under section 6225(c), with respect to statements under section 6226, or as otherwise provided by the Secretary, information required to be furnished by the partnership under this subsection may not be amended after the due date of the return under subsection (a) to which such information relates.” and added pars.
+(1) to (4).

-Pub.
-L. 114–74, title XI, § 1101(e), (f)(1), (g), Nov.
-2, 2015, 129 Stat.
-637, 638, provided that, applicable to returns filed for partnership taxable years beginning after Dec.
-31, 2017, with certain exceptions, subsection (b) of this section is amended as follows:

-(1) by adding at the end the following: “Except as provided in the procedures under section 6225(c), with respect to statements under section 6226, or as otherwise provided by the Secretary, information required to be furnished by the partnership under this subsection may not be amended after the due date of the return under subsection (a) to which such information relates.”; and

-(2) by striking the last sentence.

-See 2015 Amendment notes below.

-#### Amendments
 2015—Subsec. (b).
 Pub.
 L. 114–113 substituted “Except as provided in the procedures under section 6225(c), with respect to statements under section 6226, or as otherwise provided by the Secretary, information required to be furnished by the partnership under this subsection may not be amended after the due date of the return under subsection (a) to which such information relates.” for “In the case of an electing large partnership (as defined in section 775), such information shall be furnished on or before the first March 15 following the close of such taxable year.”

 Pub.
 L. 114–74, § 1101(e), (f)(1), which directed amendment of subsec. (b) by first inserting at end “Except as provided in the procedures under section 6225(c), with respect to statements under section 6226, or as otherwise provided by the Secretary, information required to be furnished by the partnership under this subsection may not be amended after the due date of the return under subsection (a) to which such information relates.” and then by striking the last sentence, was not executed in view of the amendment by Pub.
 L. 114–113, which made identical amendments but in the reverse order, effective as if included in section 1101 of Pub.
 L. 114–74.
 See note above.